Scensory: Real-Time Robotic Olfactory Perception for Joint Identification and Source Localization: Experiment

-We first assessed Scensory's capacity to distinguish fungal species using the multi-array configuration, where six spatially distributed sensor arrays concurrently sampled VOCs.
-A neural classifier (Sec.~\ref{sec:method-neural-architecture}, Sec.~\ref{sec:method-multi-array}) trained on these multi-array measurements achieved decent accuracy across all five species, with class-specific recognition rates ranging from 78.03\% to 89.85\% (Fig.~\ref{fig:multiarray_performance}a).
+The model achieves high accuracy across five fungal species, with class-wise recognition ranging from 78.03\% to 89.85\% as shown in (Fig.~\ref{fig:confusion_mat}a-left).
 The highest classification accuracy was observed for \textit{B. adusta} (89.85\%).
 The lowest accuracy was observed for \textit{P. toxicarium} (78.03\%), which exhibited notable confusion with the related \textit{P.513} isolate.

-Although overall performance was high, confusion matrix analysis revealed key patterns in misclassifications (Fig.~\ref{fig:multiarray_performance}a), which uncover potential biochemical relationships.
-As expected, the two Penicillium isolates were sometimes mistaken for one another, likely due to their shared genus and metabolic pathways producing similar VOCs \cite{larsen1995characterization}.
-Interestingly, we also observed misclassifications across genera, such as \textit{P. toxicarium} with \textit{X.510} and \textit{X.510} with \textit{B. adusta}.
-These misclassifications likely reflect convergent metabolic processes, shared biosynthetic pathways for common volatile compounds, or similar responses to environmental conditions during growth.
-Additionally, the limited chemical resolution of MOx sensors may inadequately distinguish subtle differences in VOC profiles between species that produce overlapping suites of alcohols, ketones, and sulfur-containing compounds \cite{singh2024multiplex}.
-These systematic error patterns provide actionable insights for optimizing sensor arrays and refining classification algorithms for the most challenging species pairs in the future.
+The confusion matrix indicates that most errors occur between phylogenetically related species, suggesting partially overlapping VOC signatures.
+Cross-genus confusion remains limited and does not dominate the error distribution.

-To ensure statistical robustness, we evaluated the same test dataset using models with identical architecture and training methodology but different random seeds, then computed precision, recall, and F1-scores by averaging performance across these independent training runs (Fig.~\ref{fig:multiarray_performance}c).
-Performance was consistently strong across all metrics, with most species exceeding 0.8 in both precision and recall, showing balanced sensitivity and specificity.
-These results demonstrate that spatially distributed array sensing paired with neural network modeling enables reliable fungal species identification under ambient conditions.
+To ensure statistical robustness, we evaluated the same test dataset using models with identical architecture and training methodology but different random seeds, then computed precision, recall, and F1-scores by averaging performance across these independent training runs.
+Performance was consistently strong across all metrics, with most species exceeding 0.8 in both precision and recall, showing balanced sensitivity and specificity (Table.~\ref{tab:task_comparison}).
+These results indicate that distributed cross-sensitive arrays encode sufficient spatiotemporal structure for reliable multi-class identification under ambient conditions.